Currajong

 Currajong has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three major projects that are expected to impact the region.
-Notable projects include Harris Crossing Estate, Sanctum Estate, Eden Park Estate, and Army Aviation Program of Works - RAAF Base Townsville.
-The following details those projects likely to be most relevant:.
+AreaSearch has identified three projects likely to impact the region.
+Key projects are Harris Crossing Estate, Sanctum Estate, Eden Park Estate, and Army Aviation Program of Works - RAAF Base Townsville.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.